minprog/programming-v/50 Quizzes/10 Quiz 1/20 Topics.md

-# Quiz 1

-### Info

-This quiz will be on Friday the 22nd in room A1.22

-I will choose the time on Wednesday at 23:59 and send you all an email.

-I will be assisting again on Thursday from 13:00 to 17:00, please feel free to come by with any questions about the covered topics.
-Martijn is also available for your questions.

-### This quiz will cover material from lectures 1-8, recitations 1-4, and problem sets 0-3:
+## This quiz will cover material from lectures 1-8, recitations 1-4, and problem sets 0-3

 Imperative and definitional knowledge